 Michael is a family law attorney who focuses his practice on child custody, child support, and divorce, including the negotiation and litigation of domestic relations cases, divorce, custody, support, alimony, property distribution, prenuptial agreements and related issues.
 He represents clients in the Philadelphia region, the Main Line, Montgomery, Delaware, Bucks, and Chester counties, and throughout Pennsylvania.
 He maintains offices in Philadelphia, PA and in West Conshohocken, PA located in the heart of the Main Line.

-In his free time, Michael enjoys spending time with his family, coaching his son’s soccer team and, as a season ticket holder for over 20 years, attending Philadelphia Eagles games.
+In his free time, Michael enjoys spending time with his family, coaching his son’s travel soccer team and, as a season ticket holder for over 20 years, attending Philadelphia Eagles games.
 As the former captain of his high school’s varsity swim team, Michael also takes a keen interest in all swimming related topics.

 Michael has successfully handled numerous divorce and family law cases involving multi-million dollar marital estates.
 Some of Michael’s notable cases include: